Woman kills husband at home near Alessandria

 12 Luglio 2021

 ALESSANDRIA, JUL 12 - A woman killed her husband in their home near Alessandria in Piedmont on Sunday afternoon, sources said Monday.
 The alleged murder took place at Borghetto Borbera, a small town in the Alessendrian valleys.
-The woman is in her sixties, like her dead husband, police said.
-She was arrested Sunday and questioned overnight.
-An autopsy has been ordered.
-The motive for the alleged murder is as yet unclear.
+Agostina Barbieri, 60, allegedly drugged and strangled 64-year-old Luciano Giacobone after years of abuse suffered by herself, her 29-year-old son and the victim's mother-in-law, police said.
+The couple had been together for 45 years and married since 1990, lawyers said.
+She was retired while he had lost his job last August, they said.
+Barbieri slipped Giacobone a few drops of sedative and strangled him, police said.
 (ANSA).

 LE RUBRICHE